 HAIR MINERAL ANALYSIS AND ADRENAL BURNOUT

-the results using hair analysis for adrenal assessment and to guide the
+using hair analysis for adrenal assessment and to guide the correction of all

 Hair analysis indicators for adrenal insufficiency or burnout on a hair mineral test.
-To be accurate, the hair sample must not be washed at the laboratory.
 For each of the adrenal burnout mineral patterns below, there is an article on this website that describes it in more detail.
 The patterns are:

 Š A slow oxidation rate.
 The slower the oxidation rate, the more likely one is in adrenal burnout or exhaustion.